What You Need to Know Before Choosing a Spam Filter - 1,634 Views,

-In this article, Aunty Spam is going to help you with the basics of what you need to know in order to choose a spam filter which is right for you.
+In this article we are going to help you with the basics of what you need to know in order to choose a spam filter which is right for you.

 The first place to start in choosing an add-on anti-spam program is a list of your system requirements.
 Take a look at your computer and be sure you are aware of the following parameters.